Scorpaenopsis diabolus

 Scorpaenopsis diabolus, the false stonefish, false scorpionfish or the devil scorpionfish, is a species of venomous marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes.
 It has venomous spines and lives in the tropical Indian and Pacific Oceans as well as in the Red Sea.
 It is a bottom-dwelling predator that relies on its camouflage to catch passing prey.

 Taxonomy

 Scorpaenopsis diabolus was first formally described as Scorpaena diabolus by the French zoologist Georges Cuvier with the type locality given as "Mer du Croisic", a name for the northern Bay of Biscay, this is clearly erroneous, as this species is only found in the Indo-West Pacific.
-The specific name diabolus means "devilish" or "of the devil", probably a reference to the venomous spine sin its dorsal-fin.
-In 1829 Cuvier & Valenciennes wrote in the Histoire naturelle des poissons that the locals in the Moluccas Islands of Indonesia avoid this fish as its name represents a "bad omen", and that its venom had killed two locals following “frightful suffering”.
+The specific name diabolus means "devil", probably a reference to the venomous spines in its dorsal-fin.
+In 1829 Cuvier & Valenciennes wrote in the Histoire naturelle des poissons that the locals in the Moluccas Islands of Indonesia avoid this fish as its name represents a "bad omen", and that its venom had killed two locals following "frightful suffering".